paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

 # v0.x.x &rightarrow; v1.0.0-beta.0

-Documentation for v1 endpoints are available here: https://paritytech.github.io/substrate-api-sidecar/dist/
+Full documentation for v1 endpoints is available here: https://paritytech.github.io/substrate-api-sidecar/dist/

 For most users, the major bump will require transitioning all the endpoint paths they use to an updated version.
 The v1.0.0.beta.0 release contains both the old